skyfloogle/red-viper/README.md

 Try updating your Luma3DS installation (I tested with v13.0.2).
 Once it's updated, you may need to [dump your DSP firmware](https://3ds.hacks.guide/finalizing-setup#section-iii---rtc-and-dsp-setup).

+> Can I use a flashcart, like Gateway 3DS?

+Red Viper uses a dynamic recompiler, which requires functionality only available when Luma is installed.
+Flashcarts cannot provide this, and therefore unfortunately cannot run Red Viper.

 > The depth slider is weird.

 The Virtual Boy wasn't designed with a depth slider, so games can't have their depth scaled in the way 3DS games can.
 The alternative is to